netxms/netxms-doc/admin/concepts.rst

      - Objects.ConfigurationPollingInterval
      - Hook::ConfigurationPoll
    * - Configuration (full)
-     - Same as usual configuration poll but sets all capability flags to No and rechecks them. (can only be executed manually)
+     - Same as usual configuration poll but resets previously detected capabilities and detects them again. (can only be executed manually)
      -
      -
    * - Interface Names